Anderson-Shin/anderson-shin.github.io/_data_analysis/VaR_ES_SRM.md

 # 📊 Bootstrap-Based Precision Risk Analysis Blog Post

-This blog post is practical application for my previous post in the finance blog [“Coherent & Spectral Risk Management”](https://anderson-shin.github.io/finance/market_risk_estimation)  and demonstrates how to use **bootstrap techniques** to estimate **Value at Risk (VaR)**, **Expected Shortfall (ES)**, and **Spectral Risk Measure (SRM)** for a portfolio of sector ETFs.
-We include detailed output cells, charts, and **expert commentary** for each step.
+This blog post is practical application for my previous post in the finance blog [“Coherent & Spectral Risk Management”](https://anderson-shin.github.io/finance/market_risk_estimation)  and demonstrates how to use **bootstrap techniques** to estimate **Value at Risk (VaR)**, **Expected Shortfall (ES)**, and **Spectral Risk Measure (SRM)** for a portfolio of stocks in different sectors.
+I included detailed output cells, charts, and **remarks** for each step.
 All sections are written in English, and mathematical formulas are explained in context.

 ---